feature-flow/twotieredkanban/doc/valuenator.rst

   explicit.
 Task boards are hierarchically displayed within the feature board when features enter a development state.

-A teams activity should be readily visible
+A team's activity should be readily visible
   It should be possible to see important information on who and what on a computer monitor without scrolling.